Top 10 Threat Modeling Tools

 - Upload security controls to Jira as requirements automatically.

 - Synchronize the current condition of the requirements' implementation with Jira and immediately modify the risk rating.

 IriusRisk employs pre-defined components and a built-in threat and countermeasure library to enable teams to construct these models fast without relying on security professionals.
 Countermeasures may be easily deployed into ALM systems like Jira, TFS, and Rally, putting them front and center in developers' workflows.
 IriusRisk is compliant with the most important industry standards, including PCI DSS, EU GDPR, OWASP, and NIST 800-53.
 Most DevSecOps pipeline technologies are fully integrated via native integration or API.

 Figure 1.
 IriusRisk Threat Modeling platform

-Threagile is an open-source agile threat modeling toolkit (for more information, check
+Threagile is an open-source threat modeling toolkit (for more information, check

 Figure 2.
 Threagile Threat Modeling platform